⚡ Get your 1-min video pricing estimateStart quiz ⟶

 That's when we built our own rule:

-2. SHOW – Signal that emotion in the first 3 seconds.
-Use copy, captions, opening shots that tell the audience what ride they’re on.
+2. SHOW: Signal that emotion in the first three seconds.
+Use copy, captions and opening shots that tell the audience what ride they're on.

 Our clients find that when they stick to this, the shift is immediate.